GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

 ### Identifying non-load CLS issues

-When the CrUX and Lighthouse CLS scores of PageSpeed Insights are not inline, then this likely indicates post-load CLS.
+When the CrUX and Lighthouse CLS scores of PageSpeed Insights are not in line, then this likely indicates post-load CLS.
 To replicate that, you can browse your web page while [recording CLS using a JavaScript snippet](/cls/#measure-cls-in-javascript) pasted into the console.

-Alternatively, the Web Vitals Chrome [extension](https://chrome.google.com/webstore/detail/web-vitals/ahfhijdlegdabablpippeagghigmibma) can be used to monitor CLS as you interact with a page, either in a heads up display, or in the console.
+Alternatively, the [Web Vitals Chrome extension](https://chrome.google.com/webstore/detail/web-vitals/ahfhijdlegdabablpippeagghigmibma) can be used to monitor CLS as you interact with a page, either in a heads up display, or in the console.

 The [Performance panel](https://developer.chrome.com/docs/devtools/evaluate-performance/) in DevTools highlights layout shifts in the **Experience** section.
 The **Summary** view for a `Layout Shift` record includes the cumulative layout shift score as well as a rectangle overlay showing the affected regions.